-The TrueForm Runner monitors performance with a pretty standard performance monitoring device at the front of the treadmill.
-This treadmill doesn’t have heart rate monitoring.
+The TrueForm Runner monitors performance with a pretty standard monitoring device at the front of the treadmill.
+This treadmill also doesn’t have heart rate monitoring.
 In all honesty, the monitor on the TrueForm is one of its worst features and something I’ve been begging them to improve for years.

 The Trainer has an updated version of this – still a simple design, but uses smaller batteries, includes a very basic heart rate monitor tracking, and a less polished design.
 Basically, the monitors are the same, with the Runner being more robust in its construction.